FusionAuth/fusionauth-site/site/_posts/2019-02-18-fusionauth-self-service-registration-typescript.md

 - In our testing we discovered that installations with multiple tenants could delete a tenant with an API key not assigned to it.
 This has been corrected so when there are multiple tenants, a tenant may only be deleted using an API key that is not assigned to any tenant.
 - MySQL 8.0.13 changed their SSL/TLS handling causing FusionAuth connections to incorrectly handle public keys.
 This has been fixed by allowing FusionAuth to perform a secondary request to MySQL to fetch the public key.
 - We corrected an issue where if an existing FusionAuth user logs in with a social login provider it could cause them to be unable to log in to FusionAuth directly using their original credentials.
-- We fixed an issue reported by [StanislavKD](https://github.com/StanislavKD) that was related to a user’s SSO session.
+- We fixed an issue reported by [StanislavKD](https://github.com/StanislavKD) that was related to a user's SSO session.
 Get the full details in this support thread:  [Github Issue #59: Using a access token for a lock account](https://github.com/FusionAuth/fusionauth-issues/issues/59 "Jump to GitHub")

 We test and update FusionAuth constantly to ensure that we are providing you with the most flexible and powerful identity and access management solution.
-If you find a bug or have any questions, let us know in either [GitHub](https://github.com/FusionAuth/fusionauth-issues "Jump to GitHub") or [StackOverflow](https://stackoverflow.com/questions/tagged/fusionauth "Jump to StackOverflow") and we’ll take a look.
+If you find a bug or have any questions, let us know in either [GitHub](https://github.com/FusionAuth/fusionauth-issues "Jump to GitHub") or [StackOverflow](https://stackoverflow.com/questions/tagged/fusionauth "Jump to StackOverflow") and we'll take a look.

 ## Learn More About FusionAuth